whosbash/stackme/README.md

     ./stackme.sh --clean
     ```

-2. **Change de default :**
+2. **Change the default arrow:**
     ```bash
-    ./stackme.sh --clean
+    ./stackme.sh --arrow 'diamond'
     ```

-### Deploying a Stack

-You can deploy a stack by selecting it from the main menu or using the `--stack` option.
-For example, to deploy the Traefik stack:
+### Main Menu

+The script will display a main menu where you can choose the stack to install.
+Navigate through the options to select the desired stack.

 ```bash
 ./stackme.sh --stack traefik
 ```

-### Main Menu

-If no stack is specified, the script will display a main menu where you can choose the stack to install.
-Navigate through the options to select the desired stack.

 ## Contributing